ray-project/ray/doc/source/tune-contrib.rst

 Documentation should be documented in `Google style <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html>`__ format.

 We also have tests for code formatting and linting that need to pass before merge.
+Install `yapf==0.23, flake8, flake8-quotes`.
 You can run the following locally:

 .. code-block:: shell